danny4159/RegistFormer/README.md

 # RegistFormer
-## Code will be uploaded soon.
-Please refer to the [GitHub repository](https://github.com/danny4159/RegistFormer_develop)
+### Code will be uploaded soon.
+Please refer to this repository (https://github.com/danny4159/RegistFormer_develop)

 ## 1. Description